-In other words, this whole jar is full of carbs (total: 35g) and sugar (25g) and little else.
-The product is 100% fat-free and contains only 2g protein.
+In other words, this whole jar is full of refined carbohydrate (total: 35g) and sugar (25g) and little else.
+The product is 100% fat-free and contains only two grams of protein.

-All in all, it’s not real food.
-It is fruit juice concentrate mixed with flour.
+All in all, it is just fruit juice concentrate mixed with flour.

 Make Your Own!

 Instead of paying a premium price for a mixture of grape and pineapple concentrates, it is easy to make spoonable baby food at home.